Prapthi564/MPPC23-Power-Apps/lab4/README.md

      This email shows there are no solution checker issues found in our solution we just deployed to production: well done!

-## End of labs
+## Review

-This is the end of lab 4.
-Select page 5 below to move to the next lab.
+In this lab you have completed the following tasks:

+- Task 1: Extended the previous pipeline with Approvals

+### Congratulations! you have successfully completed this lab, please click on **Next** to continue with the next lab